Dine, Philip / Crosson, Seán (eds)

 Seán Crosson is Programme Director of the MA in Film Studies in the Huston School of Film & Digital Media at the National University of Ireland, Galway.
 He teaches courses in the Huston School on Irish film, documentary, world cinema, and cinema and Vietnam.
 He has published widely on various aspects of Irish studies, from film to literature, and his current research concerns the representation of sport in film, from the silent to the contemporary period, the subject of several recent and forthcoming publications.

 «The editors are to be congratulated on managing such an ambitious project; and on bringing it to fruition via a collection of essays which (...) challenge lazy thinking as to the nature of nationalism and national identity.
-Taken together, these commentaries shrewdly interpret sport as a multi-faceted, multi-dimensional manifestation of how contemporary Europe differs so profoundly from the new status quo that emerged only two decades ago.» (Adrian Smith, The International Journal of the History of Sport)
+Taken together, these commentaries shrewdly interpret sport as a multi-faceted, multi-dimensional manifestation of how contemporary Europe differs so profoundly from the new status quo that emerged only two decades ago.» (Adrian Smith, The International Journal of the History of Sport, March 2012)

 Cultural Identity Studies.
 Vol. 19